jrgdre/KiCAD-project-rescue/ReadMe.md

 - Open the Footprint editor.

-- Add the `fp-lib.pretty` to the libraries as a `*Project*` library.
+- Add the `fp-lib.pretty` to the libraries as a `Project` library.

 - Use the `Load Footprints from PCB ...` function in the `Tools` menu:

-  - Select one component after the other and save their footprints to you local project library (e.g. `fp-lib`)
+  - Select one component after the other and save their footprints to your local project library (e.g. `fp-lib`)

 Now you can open the `project.sch` and the footprint assignment editor.